-Neutral Density Filters are likely the first type of filter you ever purchased and are probably still your favourite go-to camera accessory.
+Neutral Density Filters are likely the first type of filter you ever purchased and are probably still your favorite go-to camera accessory.
 The tricky piece about these filters is learning how to shoot with them properly.
 Using them to manipulate light and transform your photos into something completely surreal.

 What Are Neutral Density(ND) Filters?

 Instead of giving you a technical explanation of what an ND filter is or does, let me put it to you like this.
-Imagine a ND filter as sunglasses for your lens.
+Imagine an ND filter as sunglasses for your lens.
 They are dark pieces of glass(made of resin or plastic in some cases)that restrict the amount of light hitting your sensor.
-Since it cuts down the light, it allows you to alter your settings to shoot long exposures in brighter times of day; creating amazing in camera effects.
+Since it cuts down the light, it allows you to alter your settings to shoot long exposures in brighter times of day; creating amazing in-camera effects.
 Depending on the “heaviness” of your filter, it will cut down more or less light giving you certain looks but I will get into that later.

 There are 2 kinds of ND filters for photographers: 4×4 ND’s and Circular ND’s.
 There is no major difference between them besides how they mount on your lens.
 A 4×4 filter mounts onto your lens via a filter tray, with an adapter for your lens; while a circular ND just screws onto the front element of your lens.
 I personally use 4×4 ND’s and I will share why that is at the end of this article.